grmc1999/grmc1999.github.io/_posts/2024-05-30-Implicit-Generation-and-Modeling-with-Energy-Based-Models.md

 ---
 layout: post
-title:  Improved Variational Inference with Inverse Autoregressive Flow
+title:  Implicit Generation and Modeling with Energy-Based Models
 ---

 # Notes on: Improved Variational Inference with Inverse Autoregressive Flow